-The Neustadt was from 1348 created by two elongated spaces between the Old Town and Vyšehrad: Karlsplatz with the New Town Hall (14.–16.
-Century) and Wenceslas Square (with National Museum and statue of St. Wenceslas, completed 1922).
-Other important buildings of the new city are u. a. the Gothic St. Mary Snow Church and the National Theatre (1868–81).
-From the former Jewish quarter (Josefstadt) are u. a. the early Gothic Old-New Synagogue (a 1270) obtained and the Jewish cemetery.
-Of the buildings of the 20.
-Century are v. a.
-Buildings of Art Nouveau (in. a.
-Grand Hotel Europe, 1906) and the Czech Cubism remarkable; next reconstruction- change and restoration measures v. a.
-Hotels, Office- and commercial buildings cityscape, in. a.
-Bürohaus Rašín (» Ginger and Fred«) of F. The.
-Gehry and Vladimir Milunić (1994-96).
+Of the former Jewish quarter (Josefstadt) are u. a. the early Gothic old-new synagogue (to 1270) and the Jewish cemetery.
+The buildings of the 20.
+Century v are. a.
+Buildings of Art Nouveau (u. a.
+Grand Hotel Europe, 1906) and Czech Cubism remarkable; In addition to reconstruction- and restoration measures change v. a.
+Hotels, Office- and commercial buildings the city image, u. a.
+Office building Prodan (» Ginger and Fred.) by F. O. Gehry and Vladimir Milunić (1994-96).

 Economy and infrastructure